hettk/multiscale_graphbased_grading/README.md

 ## References
+[1] Koikkalainen, Juha, et al. "Improved classification of Alzheimer's disease data via removal of nuisance variability."
+PloS one 7.2 (2012): e31112.

-[1] Coupé, Pierrick, et al. "Simultaneous segmentation and grading of anatomical structures for patient's classification: application to Alzheimer's disease."
+[2] Coupé, Pierrick, et al. "Simultaneous segmentation and grading of anatomical structures for patient's classification: application to Alzheimer's disease."
 NeuroImage 59.4 (2012): 3736-3747.

-[2] Hett, Kilian, et al. "Adaptive fusion of texture-based grading for Alzheimer's disease classification."
+[3] Hett, Kilian, et al. "Adaptive fusion of texture-based grading for Alzheimer's disease classification."
 Computerized Medical Imaging and Graphics 70 (2018): 8-16.

+[4] Tong, Tong, et al. "Multi-modal classification of Alzheimer's disease using nonlinear graph fusion."
+Pattern recognition 63 (2017): 171-181.

+[5] Rubner, Yossi, Carlo Tomasi, and Leonidas J. Guibas.
+"The earth mover's distance as a metric for image retrieval."
+International journal of computer vision 40.2 (2000): 99-121.

+[6] Sturges, Herbert A. "The choice of a class interval."
+Journal of the american statistical association 21.153 (1926): 65-66.